dkobran/MNIST-CNN/README.md

 The 'identifier' is the same string you instantiated the chart with.
 The x and y values serve as a data point.
 The y value is required.
 If no x value is specified, however, the chart will default to time duration, meaning the x value will be the time in seconds between the beginning of the job to when the statement is printed in the job log.
 Note that number values do not require quotes.

-Here's what a typical output of the detector will look like:
+### Here's what a typical output of the Metrics will look like:

 ![Metrics Example](https://i.imgur.com/ZBuGMNi.png)